Hamdan-Azhar/banking-intent-classifier-fastapi/README.md

 #### 🧪 Validation Strategies
 * **Train/Validation Split:** 20% of the training data was used as validation set.
 Both Logistic Regression and Linear SVM achieved high validation accuracy (~99%) in this setup.
-* **3-Fold Cross-Validation:** K-Fold cross-validation was applied across the entire dataset, providing a more reliable estimate of real-world performance.
+* **3-Fold Cross-Validation:** K-Fold cross-validation was applied across the entire training dataset, providing a more reliable estimate of real-world performance.

 #### 📊 Model Comparison Results
 The table below summarizes the performance metrics across both validation strategies: